 It's the thing I respected most about Liverpool last season: In 10 games where they fell behind, they won 6 and drew 1.
 The previous year, they trailed 7 times and won 5 of them and drew 1.
 That's a testament to [Jürgen] Klopp's management and the players' mental strength.
 And underscores that keeping focus when times get tough can yield overwhelmingly positive results.

 How has your experience playing, watching, and coaching changed over time?

 One of the benefits of aging is that you develop some perspective.

-I'm going to go back to Klopp again, who is fond of saying that "football always seems the most important of the least important things."
+I'm going to go back to Klopp, who is fond of saying "football always seems the most important of the least important things."

 My relationship to the game has been kind of a bell curve.
 I played a lot of sports growing up and while soccer was always in the mix as my favorite, it never really felt that important.
 I started to climb up the curve as I decided to play in college and then during my time in school - frankly, I cared too much.

 It's the epitome of privilege that, while I was in school, soccer-related worries were really the most difficult challenge in my life.
 And when you care that much, you personalize every experience you have around the game to a probably unhealthy level.